 - Adjust the cell range that contains the data for the sparkline.

 - To amend values in the data range, simply amend the data and the sparkline will refresh with the new data, as for other chart types in Excel.

 Sparkline axis options

 - setting a date type scale;

-- show axis (will show if there are negative as well as positive values in the single or group of sparklines);
+- show axis (will show if the minimum value of the axis is set to zero, or there are negative as well as positive values in the single or group of sparklines);

 - plot data right-to-left

 - set minimum and maximum values for the vertical (y) axis, and set for all sparklines in a group or for individual sparklines.

 - A group of sparklines can be created, as well as single sparklines.
 The main benefit is to customize all the charts together.